partykit/partykit/apps/docs/src/content/docs/reference/partykit-configuration.md

 ### main

-The entrypoint for your project.
+The entry point for your project.
 This is where you'd define a default export as specified by the [PartyKit API](/reference/partyserver-api/).
 For example:

 ```json
 {